 SIFMA fully supports FINRA's efforts to design rules intended to improve customer protection and provide greater transparency in this area - such as the Proposed Rule Change's acceptance of two types of valuation methodologies (net investment or independent valuation) as creating a "presumption" that the valuation(s) "have been developed in a manner reasonably designed to ensure that it is reliable."
-However, SIFMA is concerned primarily with two main issues raised by the Proposed Rule Change:
+However, SIFMA cannot support approval of the Proposed Rule Change and must continue to support its disapproval as it is currently constructed, for the same reasons as had been described in SIFMA's previous two comment letters on this topic, dated November 10, 2011,5 and March 12, 2014,6 copies of which are attached as Exhibit A and B respectively.